Wedding of Rainier III, Prince of Monaco, and Grace Kelly: Wedding

 Two weeks before her wedding, Kelly sailed from New York to Monaco on the SS Constitution with 65 family and friends, and was greeted by 20,000 Monégasque residents upon arrival.
 The celebrations attracted 1,500 journalists.

-Following the widespread coverage of their engagement, brands such as Max Factor falsely claimed that it would create the cosmetics used on her wedding day, with hosiery-maker Willy's de Mond stating that they would craft custom pearl-trimmed stockings for the bride, both of which were denied by Kelly's representatives.
+Following the widespread coverage of their engagement, brands such as Max Factor falsely claimed that they would create the cosmetics used on her wedding day, with hosiery-maker Willy's de Mond stating that they would craft custom pearl-trimmed stockings for the bride, both of which were denied by Kelly's representatives.
 In the week leading up to the wedding, crowds of reporters and fans reached such fervor that the government called in French riot police.

 The Napoleonic Code of Monaco required the performance of two ceremonies, with a religious wedding requiring the prerequisite of a legal ceremony.
 The civil ceremony took place in the throne room of Palace on April 18, 1956, presided over by Marcel Portanier, Monaco's Minister of Justice.
 The marriage was solemnized in the presence of 80 guests, which included representatives from 24 nations, and finalized with the recitation of the 142 official titles Grace inherited by marriage, in the feminine.
 The ceremony was followed by a gala, taking place after an evening performance at the Opéra de Monte-Carlo, both of which the couple attended.

 On April 19, 1956, the church ceremony was held at the Saint Nicholas Cathedral, with the Solemn Pontifical High Mass conducted in French by the Bishop Gilles Barthe, in the presence of 700 guests.
-Father John Cartin from Princess Grace's home town parish, St. Bridgets Roman Catholic Church in Philadelphia, Pa, accompanied Princess Grace to Monaco and was her personal priest who accompanied the couple on the alter.
+Father John Cartin from Princess Grace's home town parish, St. Bridgets Roman Catholic Church in Philadelphia, Pa, accompanied Princess Grace to Monaco and was her personal priest who accompanied the couple on the altar.
 The cathedral was decorated with lilies, white lilacs, and snapdragons, hanging from baskets and chandeliers.
 The altar itself was surrounded by flickering candles.
 Additionally, guards of honor from visiting warships of Britain, France, Italy, and the United States were stationed outside of the building.
 The service began with Grace's arrival, walked down the aisle by her father, John Kelly, alongside the bridal party.
 In accordance with Monaco tradition, the groom made his entrance after the bride, with trumpets signaling his arrival.
 The couple met at the altar, professing their vows and exchanging a single ring before kneeling to pray and receive communion.
 The newly married Prince and Princess Monaco then departed the church for the reception in a Rolls-Royce, gifted to them by the people of Monaco.
 A reception at the Hotel de Paris was held for 600 guests and 3,000 Monégasque citizens, with a six-tiered wedding cake replicating the Prince's Palace in sugar, which was cut with Rainier's ceremonial sword.